Skullbock/akeebabackup-nodejs/README.md

 # AkeebaBackup module for NodeJS

 This module lets you easily use the AkeebaBackup JSON APIs in node.js.
 AkeebaBackup (http://www.akeebabackup.com) is THE backup software for Joomla!
+As of version 0.1.0, it supports only the raw encryption, but in the future, if needed, the other encryption system supported by the apis will be added.

 ## Installation